The Beach Boys (album): Release and promotion

 On July 4, 1985, the group played to an afternoon crowd of over one million in Philadelphia, and the same evening they performed for over 750,000 people on the Mall in Washington.
 They also appeared nine days later at the Live Aid concert and performed at the "opening campfire" of the 1985 National Scout Jamboree for a crowd of over 32,000 members and guests of the Boy Scouts of America.
 The band's performances on July 4, 1985, marked the first time that actor John Stamos would sit in with The Beach Boys.
 Stamos would also collaborate with the band on You Again? and Full House and promote the band's later releases on the show.
 Stamos' occasional guest appearances have continued since 1985.
 Jardine's son Matt joined the touring band in 1988 as a percussionist, with Figueroa leaving by that summer.

 The Beach Boys spent the next several years touring, often playing in front of large audiences, and recording songs for film soundtracks and various artists compilations.
 Brian Wilson's psychologist Eugene Landy, who was originally awarded co-writing credits on Wilson's songs, stated in a contemporary interview, "I'm practically a member of the band [...]
 Brian's got the talent to make the music. [...]
 He's the creator.
 The other band members are just performers.
 So I'm the one who's making the album."
 Commenting on his relationship to the band in 1988, Brian said that he avoided his family at Landy's suggestion, adding that "Although we stay together as a group, as people we're a far cry from friends."
-Mike denied the accusation that he and the band were keeping Brian from participating with the group.
+Love denied the accusation that he and the band were keeping Brian from participating with the group.